With such a profusion of types of GPU video memory, also known as VRAM, you’re bound to be a bit perplexed about which is the best choice.

 GDDR5 had a data rate that reached a maximum of 8 Gb/s with a maximum bandwidth of 336.5 GB/s and 12 GB capacity.
 These numbers come from NVIDIA’s GTX Titan X.

-Up next, there’s GDDR5X with a 12 Gb/s peak data rate, a bandwidth of 484 GB/s, and a total of 11 GB capacity found in the GTX 1080.
+Up next, there’s GDDR5X with a 12 Gb/s maximum data rate, a bandwidth of 484 GB/s, and an aggregate of 11 GB capacity found in the GTX 1080.

 Finally, we have GDDR6 found in the RTX 2080 Ti, the current top seller.
 Its data rate is 16 Gb/s, and it comes with 11 GB of storage.
 The largest improvement is the enormous 616 GB/s bandwidth.

 Of course, these are consumer specs.
-Professional GPUs are getting close to 1 TB/s.
+Professional GPUs are getting near to 1 TB/s.

 GDDR6X